marcoagpinto/aoo-mozilla-en-dict/README.md

 The biggest issue is that most of these dictionaries are obfuscated (codified in a way that only certain software packages can have access to the wordlists) and the original developers are no longer available to provide the clean text ones.

-In some cases we will have to start from a long time gone position, which is the last known clean text version of the dictionary.
+In some cases we will have to start from a long-time gone position, which is the last known clean text version of the dictionary.

 Modifying, updating and maintaining a dictionary is a hard task but an important one for current and future generations.